Sparse Index Tracking: Simultaneous Asset Selection and Capital Allocation via $\ell_0$-Constrained Portfolio: Preliminary

 \subsection{Transaction Costs}

 The typical transaction costs model applied in the U.S. markets is $\$0.005 \times v$ with a minimum cost of $\$1$, where $v$ is the trading volume.
-When the total capital is large enough, therefore when the volume-wise cost is dominant, the number of traded assets does not affect the total transaction cost.
-However, when the capital is small enough so that the minimum cost is dominant, the number of assets traded directly affects the transaction costs.
-Therefore, a sparse portfolio is desired.
+When the total capital is sufficiently large (making the volume-wise cost predominant), the total transaction cost is not influenced by the number of assets traded.
+Conversely, with smaller capital amounts, where the minimum cost prevails, the number of traded assets directly impacts transaction costs.
+Thus, a sparse portfolio is desired.